503 - Service Unavailable

 - -Repeat affected workflows and confirm 503 clears under nominal and burst traffic profiles.

-- -Confirm saturation metrics stay below alert thresholds after capacity and dependency fixes.
+- -Confirm saturation metrics, ready endpoint count, and queue depth stay below alert thresholds after capacity and dependency fixes.

 How to Prevent Recurrence